He who is not every day conquering some fear has not learned the secret of life.

 Difficult artists make good book and movie scripts, but they make lousy business partners.― Barney Davey

-By now, you should know I am a strong proponent of artists working to develop direct patronage as their primary means of distributing their work.
+You should know I am a strong proponent of artists working to develop direct patronage as their primary means of distributing their work.
 At the same time, I am a realist and know it will take time to build a following and fill a pipeline with potential sales.
 That is where working with galleries, publishers, licensors, and other third parties is valuable.

 Third-Party Distribution Is a Good Thing As a Secondary Channel.